Avidian Gold Corp.: Avidian Gold Grants Stock Options

-TORONTO, ON / ACCESSWIRE / August 26, 2019 / Avidian Gold Corp. ("Avidian" or the "Company") (TSX-V:AVG) wishes to announce that the Board of Directors have approved the grant of 3,100,000 stock options (the "Options") to certain members of management, directors and consultants of the Company.
+TORONTO, ON / ACCESSWIRE / August 27, 2019 / Avidian Gold Corp. ("Avidian" or the "Company") (TSX-V:AVG) wishes to announce a correction to the press release dated August 26, 2019 in that the Board of Directors have approved the grant of 3,600,000 stock options (the "Options"), and not 3,100,000 as previously stated, to certain members of management, directors and consultants of the Company.
 The Options granted will be issued in accordance with the Company's current stock option plan.

 The Options are exercisable into common shares of the Company at an exercise price of $0.20 per share and have a five-year term to maturity.